facebook/ThreatExchange/tmk/README.md

 ## Windows users

 Some basic modifications have been made to enable support for Windows.
 To compile, you will also need to install `make`, e.g., via [choco](https://community.chocolatey.org/packages/make) and [MinGW](https://osdn.net/projects/mingw/).

 - MinGW needs to be added to the system path in order to compile and use the executables

 Known issues:

 - The tests will not run after `make` without more changes, but they can be run manually
 - Avoid BOM or CRLF line endings (e.g., if `haystack.txt` files are supplied)
 - Use of absolute file paths may need more work in some cases.
 Try relative paths, or copying executables (like `ffmpeg.exe`) to your local directory.

+## Performance and parallelization

+Parallelized variants of some of the binaries can be compiled using `make parallel`.

+OpenMP's runtime library and [FAISS](https://github.com/facebookresearch/faiss) are required dependencies.
+On a Mac, these can be installed with brew (i.e., `brew install libomp faiss`).

+Drop-in replacements:

+- `tmk-clusterize-parallel` instead of `tmk-clusterize`
+- `tmk-two-level-score-parallel` instead of `tmk-two-level-score`
+- `tmk-query-parallel` or `tmk-query-with-faiss` instead of `tmk-query`

+Known issues:

+- The current faiss implementation is almost certainly wrong and will produce different results than `tmk-query`

 ## Compute hashes of sample videos and compare to previous outputs